pytorch/PiPPy/examples/inference/README.md

-### How to Use PiPPY for inference
+## How to Use PiPPY for inference

 **Define a function such as run_master() and add the followings to it.**

 We use a HuggingFace T5 model as the running example here.
-The `HF_inference.py` also support HF OPT which is encoder only model as well.
+The `HF_inference.py` also support HF OPT, Bloom, RegNet models as well.
 Make sure to specifiy the model name as follows ` python HF_inference.py --model_name "facebook/opt-2.7b" `

 * Load your model normally on CPU